13 rules that keep my life simple

-I follow the same and I have a couple of productivity methods I follow which helps me to stay focused, make time for the things that matter and be productive.
+I follow the same and I have a couple of productivity methods I follow which help me to stay focused, make time for the things that matter and be productive.

-Some of the deep work habits I follow is:
+Some of the deep work habits I follow are:

 - Doing my main important task early in the morning